Seurat - Guided Clustering Tutorial

 ## 38715120 bytes

-CreateSeuratObject imposes a basic minimum gene-cutoff, you may want to filter out cells at this stage based on technical or biological parameters.
+While the setup function imposes a basic minimum gene-cutoff, you may want to filter out cells at this stage based on technical or biological parameters.
 Seurat allows you to easily explore QC metrics and filter cells based on any user-defined criteria.
 In the example below, we visualize gene and molecule counts, plot their relationship, and exclude cells with a clear outlier number of genes detected as potential multiplets.
-Of course this is not a guaranteed method to exclude cell doublets, but we include this as an example of filtering user-defined outlier cells.
+Of course this is not a guarenteed method to exclude cell doublets, but we include this as an example of filtering user-defined outlier cells.
 We also filter cells based on the percentage of mitochondrial genes present.